Adult, pediatric, and neonatal ventilation

 All Hamilton Medical ventilators feature the intelligent ventilation mode, Adaptive Support Ventilation® (ASV®).
 ASV continuously adjusts respiratory rate, tidal volume, and inspiratory pressure depending on the patient’s lung mechanics and effort.
 ASV adapts ventilation breath-by-breath, 24 hours a day, from intubation to extubation.

 A lung-protective strategy ensures ASV’s safety.
 ASV attempts to guide the patient using a favorable breathing pattern.
 ASV has been a well established mode in critical care since 1998 and has become a standard ventilation mode in many units around the world.

 Clinical studies show that ASV:

-In pressure controlled modes (PCV+, SPONT, PSIMV+), an optional feature enables use of conventional speaking valves with the HAMILTON-MR1.
+The Speak Valve option gives tracheostomized patients a voice, and allows them to swallow even while receiving respiratory support from the ventilator.
+In pressure-controlled modes (PCV+, SPONT, PSIMV+), an optional feature enables use of conventional speaking valves with the HAMILTON-MR1.
 Monitoring, triggering, and alarm management have been adjusted to allow the use of speaking valves.All features

 Optimal alarm detection

 Even from a distance or at high noise levels, the HAMILTON-MR1 mechanical ventilator alarming is easily identified by the top-mounted 360°-visible alarm lamp.

 CPR ventilation adapts ventilation settings to situations where CPR is being performed.
 It supports the CPR workflow with quick access to preconfigurable settings, adequate alarm and trigger adjustment, and CPR-timer display.
 The main monitoring parameters and curves relevant to CPR ventilation are also displayed.All features